 L.A. is more wild than you think!
 Come celebrate the transformation of NHM into an indoor-outdoor Museum!

-Much of the Monarch's natural habitat no longer exists due to urban development and widespread use of herbicides.
-You can help Monarch butterflies and caterpillars by planting a few plants in an existing garden, shoolyard, or parking lot, or you can grow a new garden from scratch.
-Below is a list of Monarch-friendly plants:
+Much of the monarch's natural habitat no longer exists due to urban development and widespread use of herbicides.
+You can help monarch butterflies and caterpillars by planting a few plants in an existing garden, schoolyard, or parking lot, or you can grow a new garden from scratch.
+Below is a list of monarch-friendly plants:

 Host plants are the food sources for caterpillars.
 Some species of butterflies and moths are very specific and can only eat one type of plant.
-For example, the Monarch butterfly can only eat milkweed leaves.
-By planting at least 10 milkweeds, you'll provide enough food for baby Monarchs.
+For example, the monarch butterfly can only eat milkweed leaves.
+By planting at least ten milkweeds, you'll provide enough food for baby monarchs.

 As the name implies, these plants provide nectar that adult butterflies feed upon.
 Many flowering plants offer a decent supply of nectar, but those listed below are best suited to our area.
 By planting at least four nectaring plants, you'll provide fuel for adult Monarchs to lay more eggs, mate, and flutter all through your garden!

 For full details on creating a monarch way station visit the Monarch Watch website.

 Free milkweed seed and/or nectar plant seeds may be requested from the Pacific Grove Museum of Natural History.